-THIS MINI LESSON WILL FOCUS ON DIALOGUE.
-Teach the following ideas to prevent too much dialogue in a narrative story.
+Use the following ideas to teach adding dialogue to a narrative story.

-Dialogue should be chose carefully.
+Dialogue should be chosen carefully.
 Readers don’t need to know everything the characters are saying.
-Too much dialogue can be ver confusing.
+Too much dialogue can be very confusing.

 Ex.
 Joi said, “I was at the park too.
 There were slides, swings, and monkey bars.”